tembo-io/website/docusaurus/blog/2023-04-18-introducing-tembo/index.md

 ## We've started a company

-Tembo’s mission is to empower developers and businesses worldwide with the full power of Postgres and its extensions ecosystem, enabling users to use Postgres for a growing number of use cases.
+Tembo's mission is to empower developers and businesses worldwide with the full power of Postgres and its extensions ecosystem, enabling users to use Postgres for a growing number of use cases.
 Postgres is the most loved database by a long shot, and all Postgres users (including me) owe a huge debt of gratitude to all the companies and people who have invested in the project over the past 26 years.

 ## We've raised some money